matehat/Objective-LevelDB/Readme.md

 // Iterate backward
 ```
-More iteration methods are available, just have a look at the [header](Classes/LevelDB.h)
+More iteration methods are available, just have a look at the [header section](Classes/LevelDB.h#L120)

 ##### Snapshots, NSDictionary-like API (immutable)